FedEx Express Flight 80: Runway closure

 Runway 16R/34L (length 13,125 ft) was closed for many hours after the accident, leaving the shorter 16L/34R as the only available active runway.
-As a result, many flights operated by larger aircraft had to be canceled or diverted to other airports such as nearby Haneda Airport, as 16L/34R is too short (length 7,150 ft) for some types to land safely, and other infrastructure limitations further prevented the operation of larger commercial aircraft.
+As a result, many flights operated by larger aircraft had to be cancelled or diverted to other airports such as nearby Haneda Airport, as 16L/34R is too short (length 7,150 ft) for some types to land safely, and other infrastructure limitations further prevented the operation of larger commercial aircraft.

 Aircraft

 The aircraft was built in 1994 as an MD-11 passenger airliner.
 It was acquired temporarily by the National Aeronautics and Space Administration (NASA) to use as the test bed for their Propulsion-Controlled Aircraft system (PCA) in 1995.
 Later it was owned and operated by Delta Air Lines from 1996 to 2004 under the FAA registration N813DE in such configuration.
 The trijet was sold to FedEx in October 2004 when Delta retired its MD-11 fleet in favor of switching to more-efficient twin-engine Boeing 767s and Boeing 777s on its long-haul routes.
 Following its acquisition by FedEx, the plane was stored at Phoenix Goodyear Airport in Goodyear, Arizona pending its conversion there to an MD-11F by Dimension Aviation, Inc., Boeing's Douglas Products Division airframe conversion contractor located at that field.
 The aircraft entered service with FedEx in its all-cargo configuration in late 2006 as N526FE.
 It was powered by three Pratt & Whitney PW4462 engines.